Ailsa Stewart: Storylines

 Shauna Bradley (Kylie Watson) arrives in Summer Bay and learns that Ailsa is her biological mother.
 It is revealed that Ailsa was raped by a prison guard while incarcerated for her father's murder, resulting in Shauna's conception and her being subsequently adopted by the Bradley family.
 After a shaky start, Ailsa and Shauna soon bonded and developed a close mother-daughter relationship.
 When the diner burns down due to carelessness from Colleen Smart (Lyn Collingwood), Ailsa is saddened as it is her last link to Bobby.
 She and Alf then purchase a building for a new restaurant called The Beachside Diner.
 While moving boxes one day, Ailsa suffers a massive heart attack.
-Alf and Duncan try to help her but she dies, Ailsa is later cremated and her ashes are scattered by Alf into the ocean.
+Alf and Duncan try to help her but she dies.
+Ailsa is later cremated and her ashes are scattered by Alf into the ocean.
 Alf blames himself and Duncan becomes withdrawn.
-Ailsa reappears as a vision to Alf while he is suffering from a brain tumour.
+Two years later, Ailsa reappears as a vision to Alf while he is suffering from a brain tumour.
 Morag and Donald Fisher are concerned and try to confront Alf about it but due to visions of Ailsa egging him on, Alf injures them both on separate occasions.
 Following Alf's diagnosis, he refuses to have the tumour removed as he does not want to stop seeing visions of Ailsa.
 After he collapses on the beach, Ailsa shows Alf what Summer Bay would be like if he dies.
 Alf eventually has the tumour removed and the visions stop.

 Reception

 Robin Oliver of The Sydney Morning Herald said Alf and Ailsa had an "enduring partnership" and were "the best backbone providers in the business".
 The character has been described as a "much-loved maternal disciplinarian" by Samela Harris of The Sunday Times.
 The episode dealing with the aftermath of Ailsa's breakdown following a robbery at the diner won the Australian Film Institute Award for "Best Television Episode" in 1995 and was given to Executive Producer John Holmes and Series Producer Russell Webb.

+Following her exit, Darrin Farrant from The Age stated "it only happened last Friday, but Ailsa Stewart was such a doyenne of Summer Bay that her death was rendered instantly classic."
+After noting her various storylines, including her stint in jail, a coma, two breakdowns and being taken hostage, Farrant commented "Despite these travails, Ailsa has managed not only to run a business but to provide emotional succour to half the population of Summer Bay."

 In 2018, writers for TV Week included Ailsa in their feature on the "Top 20 Home and Away characters of all time".
 They wrote, "Practical, caring and down-to-earth, Ailsa was always on hand to listen to other people's problems.
 On the surface, she appeared a model citizen, but Ailsa had a secret – she'd been jailed for murdering her abusive father.
 After surviving everything from a mudslide to an armed hold-up during her years in the Bay, Ailsa died of a heart attack."